aryapatel14/cycle/README.md

 **Introduction 🤖**

-Flo is your go-to solution for seamlessly tracking your menstrual cycle, enhancing mood insights, and planning your schedule with precision.
+Cycle is your go-to solution for seamlessly tracking your menstrual cycle, enhancing mood insights, and planning your schedule with precision.
 Our user-friendly interface simplifies the menstrual cycle tracking process, offering effortless monitoring and prediction of ovulation cycles and periods.
 Beyond period tracking, Flo provides valuable mood insights and weekly/daily trends overviews, empowering users to understand and manage emotional fluctuations for a more balanced lifestyle.
 Take control of your time with Flo's precise monthly scheduling features, enabling better time management and overall well-being.

 Explore our educational hub, empowering users with valuable resources to deepen their understanding of symptoms, health concerns, and various aspects of women's reproductive health.
 Enjoy a personalized experience on Flo with customizable accounts, support for over 5 languages, audio features, proactive notifications, top-notch security, and engaging surveys for a tailored and secure menstrual tracking journey.